core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 41 06

 To avoid overlap of 'bit' defined in different 'bits' statements, 'bits' defined in a Leafs of type 'union' MUST be encoded using a CBOR text string data item (major type 3) and MUST contain a space-separated sequence of names of 'bit' that are set.
-The encoding MUST be enclosed with the bits CBOR tag as specified in {{tag-registry}}.
+The encoding MUST be enclosed by the bits CBOR tag as specified in {{tag-registry}}.

 The following example shows the encoding of an 'alarm-state' leaf instance defined using a union type with the 'under-repair' and 'critical' flags set.